-The Arizona Center for Civic Leadership at the Flinn Foundation has selected 31 civic leaders from around the state for its 2020 Flinn-Brown Fellowship.
-The cohort’s Flinn-Brown Academy began in August 2021.
+The Arizona Center for Civic Leadership at the Flinn Foundation selected 31 civic leaders from around the state for its 2020 Flinn-Brown Fellowship.
+The cohort’s Flinn-Brown Academy was held in fall 2021.

-Meet the 2020 Flinn-Brown Fellows, learn their position and city of residence, and connect with them on social media.
-(A formatted PDF of the directory is available for download.)
+Meet the 2020 Flinn-Brown Fellows, learn about their professional backgrounds, and connect with them on social media.

 Vice President of Business Attraction

 Arizona Commerce Authority